srl-labs/containerlab-workshop-ch/50-clab-vscode-extension/README.md

 If you are using Visual Studio code on your own machine, you must connect to the lab environment using the Remote SSH functionality in VS Code, as this is where Containerlab is running.

-??? tip "How to use Remote SSH"
+tip "How to use Remote SSH"
-    /// tab | Install SSH
+Install SSH
     ![install-ssh](images/1-install-ssh.png)

-    ///
-    /// tab | Connect to Host
+Connect to Host
     ![connect-host](images/2-connect-host.png)

-    ///
-    /// tab | Select SSH host
+Select SSH host
     ![ip-address](images/3-ip-address.png)

-    ///

-!!!info
-    If you are unable to install Visual Studio Code on your laptop.
+# If you are unable to install Visual Studio Code on your laptop.
 You can use the code-server instance for a browser-based Visual Studio code instance.
+#

-    Simply navigate to `<Group ID>.srexperts.net` in your browser to access the code-server.
+#    Simply navigate to `<Group ID>.srexperts.net` in your browser to access the code-server.
 You can skip the next installation step if using this method.

 ### Installation of the extension